ewjay/fapiwiki/FAPI_Meeting_Notes_2017-10-03.rst

 Verification: non-compliant JWT audience (Pam)
 ------------------------------------------------
-Taking `aud` out.

-How do we find that it is a software statement?
+The callers agreed to that taking `aud` out of the software statement is the best strategy.

+Tom also asked how we differentiate a software statement from another type of JWT.
+While it is sent to the specific endpoint in transit, it may be stored in the database and gets mixed up at a later stage so it is always good to have explicit typing.
+Callers agreed that explicit typing is a way to go.

+Pam is going to create an issue on the OB side.

-Pending pull requests (Joseph)
+Pending pull requests (Edmund)
 ---------------------------------
+All the pending pull requests have been accepted and merged.

 Events
 ================
-Open Banking F2F (Ralph)
+Open Banking F2F (Nat)
 --------------------------
-* One is planned on Oct.
+* Nat relayed the info from the last week's Atlantic call that one is planned on Oct.
 17 in London.

 FAPI/Modrna joint F2F
 -----------------------